Schachte/WIPCream/README.md

 # WIPCream

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A github work in progress management bot
+> A Github bot that helps limit the number of pull requests that are open to promote closing completed tickets and tickets in review.

 ## Setup